hzaatiti-NYU/meg-pipeline/docs/source/operationprotocol.rst

   :alt: AI generated MEG-system image

-The following table sumarises the position of each registered stylus location.
+The following table sumarises the position of each registered stylus location and whether or not a KIT coil will be placed on that position.

 +-------+-----------------+-----------------+
 | Index | Body Part       | Has Marker coil?|